wechaty/puppet-supports/README.md

 Please feel free to list yourself to our list, and add your introduction in this README by submitting a Pull Request!

+## If you want to become a Wechaty Puppet Service Provider

+Please do not hesitate to file an issue to introduce yourself in this repository, then contact us at <https://gitter.im/wechaty/wechaty>!

 ## Get Supports

 Please ask your question by file an issue at <https://github.com/wechaty/puppet-service-providers/issues/new/choose>